-- 21.14 If a control device, such as a switch, thermostat, combination thermostat and control switch, or remote control assembly, interrupts the main power supply circuit to a heater in a permanently-connected unit and if the control device has a marked ON or OFF position, or is marked with another wording or symbol, such as NO HEAT, COLD, O, or the like, that conveys the same meaning as the word OFF, it shall disconnect the element or elements it controls from all ungrounded conductors of the power supply circuit when placed in that position.
-This requirement applies to a thermostat in a remote control assembly but does not apply to a remote control device in a low-voltage circuit, such as a room thermostat. - 21.15 Motor controllers shall be arranged so that they will simultaneously open a sufficient number of ungrounded conductors to interrupt current flow to the motor.
+21.14 If a control device, such as a switch, thermostat, combination thermostat and control switch, or remote control assembly, interrupts the main power supply circuit to a heater in a permanently-connected unit and if the control device has a marked ON (the use of the international symbol "|" may be used) or OFF position, or is marked with another wording or symbol, such as NO HEAT, COLD, O, or similar marking, that conveys the same meaning as the word OFF, it shall disconnect the element or elements it controls from all ungrounded conductors of the power supply circuit when placed in that position.
+This requirement applies to a thermostat in a remote control assembly but does not apply to a remote control device in a low-voltage circuit, such as a room thermostat.

+21.15 Motor controllers shall be arranged so that they will simultaneously open a sufficient number of ungrounded conductors to interrupt current flow to the motor.